bdwashbu/ScalaAsm/README.md

 Scala x86 ![Alt text](/example/smooth-spiral.png)
 ========

-Welcome to the best Scala source for all things x64, Portable Executable (.exe), and COFF (.o)!
+Welcome to the best Scala source for all things [x86-64](http://en.wikipedia.org/wiki/X86), [Portable Executable](http://en.wikipedia.org/wiki/Portable_Executable) (.exe), and [COFF](http://en.wikipedia.org/wiki/COFF) (.o)!

 Scala x86 is a back-end for a compiler.
 Its a collection of libraries that one could write a programming language with.

-ScalaAsm is a simple low-level assembly API used as a proof of concept.
-It uses Scala x86 to assemble code into a object file and then link it into an executable for windows 32 or 64-bit platforms.
+ScalaAsm is a simple low-level assembly API.
+Its a proof of concept.
+Scala x86 is used to assemble code into a object file and then link it into an executable for windows 32 or 64-bit platforms.
+What makes ScalaAsm special is the amount of compile time safety within the API.

 #### Implementing x86